Pumpkin spice season is here, folks, and that means my favorite time of year is upon us–fall. So many good things happen in the autumn:

 Growing up, the only way I’d eat caramel corn was if it was made in a brown paper bag in the microwave.
 There’s something about that warm, gooey deliciousness that puts it near the top of my comfort food list.
 The best part about it is that it is easy to clean up after your office teammates dig into it.
 Just fold up the bag and toss it in the garbage.

 Looking for inspiration for silly office games?
 Look no further.
 Gather up a few Nerf guns from employees’ children, and set up bowling pin-style targets that complement the season on a conference room table.
 Go for turkeys, pumpkins, ghosts or leaves.

 This is one of my favorite ExactHire traditions.
 Instead of sending a winter holiday card to clients, we always send a Thanksgiving note.
-In the beginning, we sent cards in the mail, but last year we debuted our first collaborative video production to show thanks.
+In the beginning, we sent cards in the mail, but then we transitioned to a collaborative video production to show thanks.
 We can’t wait to put one together for this year, too!
 If you’re nervous about getting started with this kind of project, we have some video production tips for you.

 What would a fall activity list be without a reference to Halloween costumes?
 Incentivize employee participation with kooky prize categories such as

 - best unconventional materials costume (yes, I’m channeling Project Runway), and

 20 – Take a group trip to pick apples

 Go on an outing to gather up ingredients for some red hot applesauce (a favorite from my childhood) or apple dumplings.

 Image credit: Time well spent